golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 * 🤕 Forgo 2 weekly assignments: lose a letter grade.
 * 💀 Forgo 3+ weekly assignments: fail the class.

 Each weekly assignment has a clearly defined checklist of subtasks, whose purpose is to help you develop discipline in creating and documenting your work.
 Your grade is straightforwardly calculated from your fulfillment of these checklists.
-Partial assignments are graded as such, and don't count as "forgone".
+Partially completed assignments (15%+) are graded as such, and don't count as "forgone".

 **Attendance Policy:**